-The first difference is that the nature of discrete variables makes impossible or, at least, very difficult, to study the stability of the system.
+The nature of discrete variables makes impossible or, at least, very difficult, to study the stability of the system.
 For large disturbances, the power system community is used to rely on numerical integration.
-Small-signal stability analysis, however, has been a work-horse of both academia and industry for the study of the properties of the operating points of (1) [54].
-The well-known linearization and calculation of eigenvalues, however, cannot be applied to HSDDAEs, for at least two reasons: the sensitivities w.r.t. discrete variables is discrete variables are always null, and stochastic processes are steady, and hence, one cannot define an equilibrium point.
-Of course, there exists techniques to overcome these issues.
+Small-signal stability analysis, however, has been a work-horse of both academia and industry for the study of the properties of the operating points of (1) [19].
+The well-known linearization and calculation of eigenvalues, however, cannot be applied to HDAEs, for at least two reasons: the sensitivities w.r.t. discrete variables is discrete variables are always null, and stochastic processes are never steady, and hence, one cannot define an equilibrium point.
+Of course, there exist techniques to overcome these issues.
 For example, Lagrangian relaxation allows dealing with discrete variables.
-The modelling of onload tap changer transformers is a well-known "old" problem where a discrete variable (the tap ratio of the transformer) is often made "continuous" for the sake of stability analysis [55].
-With regard to stochastic processes, one can always resort to the study of the average model, which, roughly speaking, is obtained by substituting the diffusion term of the stochastic processes with its expectation.
+The modelling of on-load tap changer transformers is a well-known "old" problem where a discrete variable (the tap ratio of the transformer) is often made "continuous" for the sake of stability analysis [20].

+b) SDAEs: With regard to stochastic processes, one can always resort to the study of the average model, which, roughly speaking, is obtained by substituting the diffusion term of the stochastic processes with its expectation.
 However, these "tricks" lead ultimately to lose the added information of discrete variables and noise.
-For the former, the fact that discrete variables may have dynamic effects that disappear when they are relaxed (see for example the region of attraction of discrete onload tap changers [56] and the limit cycle originated by the series of two discrete under-load tap changers described in [57]).
-For the latter, the average model loses the information on higher order statistical momenta, such as the standard deviation of the variables [58] and the potentially destabilizing effect of correlation [59] and autocorrelation [60] of stochastic processes.
+For the former, the fact that discrete variables may have dynamic effects that disappear when they are relaxed (see for example the region of attraction of discrete on-load tap changers [21]; the limit cycle originated by the series of two discrete under-load tap changers described in [22]; and the real-world example described in Section I-A).
+For the latter, the average model loses the information on higher order statistical momenta, such as the standard deviation of the variables [23] and the potentially destabilizing effect of correlation [24] and autocorrelation [25] of stochastic processes.

-In the context of DDAEs, delays also make significantly more complicated both the time domain integration (e.g., even a work-horse A-stable numerical method such as the implicit trapezoidal method can show spurious oscillations [61]) and the small signal stability analysis (e.g., leading to state matrices of order of magnitude bigger than the conventional ones [62]).
-Again, also in this case, one can resort to techniques that recover the conventional DAEs model, for example, through the Padé approximants that transform a delay into a set of ordinary differential equations [62].
-However, also in this case, approximations may lead to the loss of some intrinsic idiosyncrasies of the delays, such as the "quenching phenomenon" that arises in case of time varying delays [34, 63].
-The quenching phenomenon occurs if a system that is unstable with inclusion of a constant delay $\tau \in [\tau{\min}, \tau{\max}]$ , can become stable for a time-varying delay $\tilde{\tau}(t)$ that varies in the same interval $[\tau{\min}, \tau{\max}]$ , and vice versa [64].
+c) DDAEs: In the context of functional differential equations, time delays also make significantly more complicated both the time domain integration (e.g., even a work-horse A-stable numerical method such as the trapezoidal method can show spurious oscillations [26]) and the small signal stability analysis (e.g., leading to state matrices of order of magnitude bigger than the conventional ones [27]).
+Again, also in this case, one can resort to techniques that recover the conventional DAEs model, for example, through the Padé approximants that transform a delay into a set of ordinary differential equations [27].
+However, also in this case, approximations may lead to the loss of some intrinsic idiosyncrasies of the delays, such as the "quenching phenomenon" that arises in case of time varying delays [28, 29].
+The quenching phenomenon occurs if a system that is unstable with inclusion of a constant delay $\tau \in [\tau{\min}, \tau{\max}]$, can become stable for a time-varying delay $\tilde{\tau}(t)$ that varies in the same interval $[\tau{\min}, \tau{\max}]$, and vice versa [30].
+In Section IV, we elaborate on the communication architecture across voltage levels and mention indicative values of the latencies the communication infrastructure introduces.